Melatonin

 Antidepressants (e.g., fluvoxamine, amitriptyline)

-It's best to avoid taking melatonin with alcohol, and other sedatives[15].
-Always consult your doctor or pharmacist before starting melatonin if you are taking other medications[14].
+It's best to avoid taking melatonin with alcohol, and other sedatives.
+Always inform your doctor or pharmacist about all medications and supplements you take before you start a new medicine, and follow the instructions in the Patient Information Leaflet[15].

 How long does it take for melatonin to work?